Meet Sarah — 42, Detroit. Exhausted for a year. Three doctors, no answers. Watch how Aven finds what they missed.

 Function Health had every one of these markers in the report you already paid for.
 They didn't connect them to a story.

-I just did — by combining your data with your ZIP code and a 14,000-node clinical model that took Dr. Joe Pizzorno 20 years to build.
+I just did — by combining your data with your ZIP code and a 14,000-node clinical model built over 20 years by Dr. Joseph Pizzorno, N.D. — founder of Bastyr University and co-author of the Textbook of Natural Medicine.

 Want me to show you exactly how I got there?